Friends having a fun picnic in the park with a Shih Tzu, enjoying a sunny day outdoors.

 • Taverne Midway

-Located downtown, this lively bar has a casual dog-friendly terrasse and great cocktails.
+A lively downtown bar with a casual dog-friendly terrasse and great cocktails.

 https://tavernemidway.com